-Caroline Trapp, M.S.N., A.P.R.N., B.C.-ADM, C.D.E.
+Caroline Trapp, M.S.N., A.P.R.N., B.C.-ADM, C.D.E., F.A.A.N.P.

-Caroline Trapp, M.S.N., A.P.R.N., B.C.-ADM, C.D.E., is director of diabetes education and care with the Physicians Committee for Responsible Medicine (PCRM), a Washington, D.C.-based nonprofit organization dedicated to promoting preventive medicine, especially better nutrition, and higher standards in research.
+Caroline Trapp, is director of diabetes education and care with the Physicians Committee for Responsible Medicine, a Washington, D.C.-based nonprofit organization dedicated to promoting preventive medicine, especially better nutrition, and higher standards in research.
 She is also a nurse practitioner specializing in the care of people with diabetes at Premier Internists, a division of the Millennium Medical Group, P.C., in Southfield, Mich.

 Ms. Trapp launched the Food for Life to Prevent and Treat Type 2 Diabetes classes in August 2009, which teach proper nutrition, behavioral skills, and diabetes self-care methods.
 She has helped to produce two educational DVDs, including one in collaboration with Native American organizations.
 Ms. Trapp is a frequent lecturer on clinical practice and the effect of dietary changes on diabetes at universities and professional meetings, and has co-authored several articles.

 Ms. Trapp received her Bachelor of Science in nursing from the University of Michigan in Ann Arbor.
-She received her Masters of Science in nursing from the University of Pennsylvania in Philadelphia.
+She received her Masters of Science in community health nursing from the University of Pennsylvania in Philadelphia.
 Ms. Trapp is board-certified in adult primary care, advanced diabetes management, and diabetes education.
 She has worked with people with diabetes for more than 20 years and continues to see patients one day a week.